Happy New Year in Chinese: The Many Ways of Wishing Your Friends a Happy Spring Festival

 So let’s start at the very beginning…

-Chinese Memes and Funnies – The Ultimate Collection for 2020
+Chinese Memes and Funnies 😂 The Ultimate Collection (for 2021)

-Fun with Mandarin Memes – We Can All Relate Learning Chinese is a long road, so we’ve got to have some fun along the way, right?
-There are some great Chinese memes, images and videos out there which all students…
+Chinese Memes for 2021 😅 Learning Chinese is a long road, so we’ve got to have some fun along the way, right?
+Check out our favourites.

 How do you say Happy New Year In Chinese?